jooray/ollama-like-venice/README.md

 If they are lower version, you might try calling a command with version (python3.11, pip3.11 or python3 and pip3)

-Navigate to the project directory using `cd ollama-like-api-for-venice`
+Navigate to the project directory using `cd ollama-like-venice`

 Start by first creating and activating a Python virtual environment (optional but recommended):